DanielDaCosta/lambda-sms/README.md

 # Usage

-This modules reads all its Secure Credentials from AWS Systems Manager Parameter Store, as it can be seen in the file *config.py*.
+This module reads all its Secure Credentials from AWS Systems Manager Parameter Store, as it can be seen in the file *config.py*.

-For the *twilio credentials*, you can create your free account in their website: https://www.twilio.com
+For the *twilio credentials*, you can create your own free account in their website: https://www.twilio.com

 ## Example of lambda invoke